Panel Study of Income Dynamics

 The Panel Study of Income Dynamics (PSID) is a longitudinal panel survey of American families, conducted by the Survey Research Center at the University of Michigan.

 The PSID measures economic, social, and health factors over the life course of families over multiple generations.
 Data have been collected from the same families and their descendants since 1968.
-It has been claimed that it is the world’s longest running household panel survey.
+It has been claimed that it is the world’s longest running household panel survey, and more than 7,600 peer-reviewed publications have been based on PSID data.

+As of 2025, Thomas Crossley of the University of Michigan's Institute for Social Research is the director of PSID.

 Background

 The PSID gathers data about the circumstances of the family as a whole and about each individual in the family.
 The greatest level of detail is gathered for the primary adult(s) heading the family.
 The PSID has achieved high and consistent response rates, and because of low attrition and the success in following young adults as they form their own families, the sample size has grown from 4,800 families in 1968, to 7,000 families in 2001, to 7,400 by 2005, and to more than 9,000 as of 2013.
 By 2003, the PSID had collected information on more than 65,000 individuals.
-As of 2013, the PSID had information on over 75,000 individuals, spanning as many as 4 decades of their lives.
+As of 2013, the PSID had information on over 75,000 individuals, spanning as many as four decades of their lives.